Send for Paul Temple: Story

-Sir Grahan conducts a briefing with the investigation team, revealing that the jewellery is being flown out by Pigeon from the Little General pub.
-It is decided that the next day, K division will raid the pub in the evening.
+Sir Graham conducts a briefing with the investigation team, revealing that the jewellery is being flown out by pigeon from the Little General pub.
+It is decided that the next day K division will raid the pub in the evening.

 K division conduct the operation and find Horace Daley murdered.
 A code is found written PENG.

-Miss Neddy telephones the pub and speaks to Police and tells them Steve Trent is abducted.
+Miss Neddy telephones the pub and speaks to police and tells them Steve Trent is abducted.

-Miss Marchment gets access to the basement and reveals that PENG is short for the First Penguin a local pub.
+Miss Marchment gets access to the basement and reveals that PENG is short for the First Penguin, a local pub.
 She is revealed to be Mrs Bellman who is trying to track down the murderer of her husband Sidney Bellman.

-Dixie and Snow, Criminals part of the Midlands Gang, drive to the First Penguin and are happy that it was the last job and meet Dr. Milton and his niece.
+Dixie and Snow, criminals who are part of the Midlands Gang, drive to the First Penguin and are happy that it was the last job and meet Dr. Milton and his niece.
 One of the criminals, Snow is poisoned.
 Steve Trent witnesses Dr. Milton disposing of Snow's body.
-Dixie knows that his drink id poisoned and offers Dr. Milton the drink.
-Diana offers to drink the poison and throws the drink in Dixies's face.
+Dixie knows that his drink is poisoned and offers Dr. Milton the drink.
+Diana offers to drink the poison and throws the drink in Dixie's face.
 Dr. Milton puts Dixie in a cupboard.
 Miss Marchant arrives and declares she is there to see Miss Trent.
 Paul Temple and Steve Trent arrive and give the gun to Miss Marchant.
-A telephone rings and the call is traced to Paul Temples house.
+A telephone rings and the call is traced to Paul Temple's house.

 Paul and Steve return to his house and leave Miss Marchment in charge.
 Miss Marchment asks for the name of Max Lorraine.
 Dixie wakes up and attacks Miss Marchment.

-Whilst Paul and Steve are driving the are shot at by Dixie in another car.
-They manage to force the car off the road and Dixie dies from his injuries.
+Whilst Paul and Steve are driving, they are shot at by Dixie in another car.
+They manage to force his car off the road and Dixie dies from his injuries.